-Part-time employees shall be granted a prorated amount of bereavement leave upon the death of the employee's immediate family.
+Part-time employees assigned more than twenty hours weekly shall be granted a prorated amount of bereavement leave upon the death of the employee's immediate family.
 The prorated amount shall be determined by the relationship which the part time employee's regular schedule bears to a full-time schedule.